 A: The PS-Prep™ Program is to be almost entirely driven by the private sector.
 The standards that have been and will be adopted by DHS have been developed by the private sector generally under the auspices of private standards development organizations.
 The standards that are adopted are the product of private sector work whether through voluntary consensus standards organizations, sector coordinating councils or other private sector entities or groups.
-Private sector ingenuity is the lifeblood of the program.
+Private sector ingenuity is the lifeblood of the Program.

 ANAB will manage the accreditation process.
 Private sector firms will be accredited to certify private entities against one or more of the adopted PS-Prep™ standards.

 The private entities will decide whether, if at all, they wish to be certified under the PS-Prep™ Program.
-Should a firm decide to participate, it will choose the PS-Prep™ standard against which it will be evaluated.
+Should a firm decide to participate, it will choose the PS-Prep™ adopted standard against which it will be evaluated.

 Understood this way, PS-Prep™ is a tool for both DHS and the private sector to give greater visibility "through a certification" to a private sector entity's compliance with a standard.